poiyomi/PoiyomiDocs/docs/terms-of-service/terms-of-service.md

 hide_table_of_contents: true
 ---

-By using the Shader, you hereby agree to the Terms of Service and Licenses as listed below.
+By using Poiyomi Shaders, you hereby agree to the Terms of Service and Licenses as listed below.
 Depending on which version of the Shader you use, Free vs. Pro, it's important you understand how these rules apply to you.

 ## Free Version